What is mental capacity?

 - Write an advance statement expressing their preferences for care and treatment.
 These are not legally binding but should be taken into account by those considering the person’s best interests.

 - Make an advance decision (also known as a ‘living will’) about certain medical or healthcare treatment that they don’t want to receive if they ever lack the capacity to make their own decisions in future.
 For example, they might not want to receive life-saving treatment in the event of certain illnesses.
 Advance decisions are legally binding, as long as they meet specific criteria.

 Who decides if someone has mental capacity?

-Under the MCA, a person has the right to make their own decisions until they have been assessed by a health professional as lacking in mental capacity.
-The health professional will have to consider if the person can:
+Under the MCA, a person has the right to make their own decisions until they have been assessed (usually by a health professional) as lacking in mental capacity specific to the decision to be made at that time.
+The assessor will have to consider if the person can:

 - understand information related to the decision

-- remember information for long enough to make a decision
+- remember information for long enough to make the decision

-- weigh up or use the information to reach a decision
+- weigh up or use the information to reach the decision

 - communicate their decision to others, for example by talking, using sign language or hand signals or squeezing someone’s hand.